Hoonthecreator/for-people-who-will-be-confused/README.md

 <p>ok I think it's enough.</p>
-Do you want to cry because you don't even know how to turn the bulbs?
+Do you want to cry or already have cried because you don't even know how to turn the bulbs ON?

 <h4><em>No Worries</em></h4>